EU - Agriculture

 The EU highlights sustainable agriculture as one of five key development priorities for 2014 to 2020.
 Focus areas under this key priority are small-holder agriculture, the formation of producer groups, supply, and marketing chains, as well as government efforts to facilitate responsible private investment.
 The European Commission (EC) allocated €1.4 billion (US$1.7 billion) of the ‘Programme on Global Public Goods and Challenges’ (GPGC), funded through the Development Cooperation Instrument (DCI) for 2014 to 2020, to the priority area ‘Food and Nutrition Security and Sustainable Agriculture’.
 In accordance with its strategic priorities, the EUI’s bilateral development financing focused on agricultural policy and administrative management (24%), rural development (18%), and agricultural development (18%) in 2018.

 DG DEVCO’s Directorate on Planet and Prosperity leads policy in agricultural ODA

-Within the Commission’s Directorate-General for Development Cooperation (DG DEVCO), the Directorate ‘Planet and Prosperity’ oversees policies related to agriculture ODA.
-Two relevant units in this regard are: Unit C1 for ‘Rural Development, Food Security and Nutrition’, and Unit C2 for ‘Environment, Natural Resources, Water’.
+Within the EC’s Directorate-General for Development Cooperation (DG DEVCO), the Directorate ‘Planet and Prosperity’ oversees policies related to agriculture ODA.
+Two relevant units in this regard are Unit C1 for ‘Rural Development, Food Security and Nutrition’, and Unit C2 for ‘Environment, Natural Resources, Water’.